UDP Transport (Experimental)

 interfaces on the host.

-A short-hand for this form is to either omit the address, or specify
+A short-hand for this form is to omit the IP address entirely.

-For example, the following three URIs are all equivalent,
+For example, the following two URIs are equivalent,

 and could be used to listen to port 9999 on the host: